Jason Pociask

-Jason Pociask (/ˈpoʊzi.æk/; born February 9, 1983) is a former American football tight end in the National Football League (NFL) for the New York Jets, New England Patriots, Tampa Bay Buccaneers, Indianapolis Colts, Carolina Panthers, Seattle Seahawks and Dallas Cowboys.
-He was drafted by the New York Jets in the fifth round of the 2006 NFL Draft.
+Jason Pociask (/ˈpoʊzi.æk/; born February 9, 1983) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Jets, New England Patriots, Tampa Bay Buccaneers, Indianapolis Colts, Carolina Panthers, Seattle Seahawks and Dallas Cowboys.
+He was selected by the New York Jets in the fifth round of the 2006 NFL draft.
 He also was a member of the Florida Tuskers in the United Football League (UFL).
-He played college football at Wisconsin.
+He played college football for the Wisconsin Badgers.

-Early years
+Early life

 Pociask attended Plainfield High School in Plainfield, Indiana.
 As a senior, he tallied 47 receptions for 721 yards and 128 tackles.
 He contributed to a 14–1 record and an appearance in the state finals.
 He received Associated Press All-state and 4A Defensive Player of the Year honors.

 College career

 Pociask accepted a football scholarship from the University of Wisconsin.
 As a redshirt freshman, he appeared in 5 games as a backup tight end and playing on special teams.